 Prior to conducting the following plugging and abandonment procedure, Lapis Energy will inject enough brine buffer fluid to displace the carbon dioxide from the immediate wellbore area into the storage reservoir.
 This volume of fluid will be determined by the plant prior to initiating closure activities using data on the volume of carbon dioxide injected during the lifetime of the well and the results of previous well formation pressure testing.
 Specific plugging plans will be updated for the Injection Well after the drilling and completion with as built well specifics and penetrated formation tops.
 This will be submitted prior to receiving authorization to inject.
+The following procedures assumes the Injection Zones 1 and 2 have been closed and plugged during the operation of transitioning to the new zone.
+Thus, these procedures start with Plug No. 3.

-The outline of plugging procedures for Injection Well 1 is as follows:
+The outline of plugging procedures for Injection Well No. 1 is as follows: